Trump bestows Medal of Honor on soldier for hostage rescue in Iraq

-WASHINGTON -- President Donald Trump bestowed the Medal of Honor on a U.S. soldier Friday for his role in a daring 2015 mission to rescue dozens of hostages who were set to be executed by Islamic State militants in Iraq.
+WASHINGTON -- President Donald Trump bestowed the Medal of Honor on a U.S. soldier Friday, calling him "one of the bravest men anywhere in the world" for his role in a daring 2015 missio n to rescue dozens of hostages who were set to be executed by Islamic State militants in Iraq.

 Trump picked the 19th anniversary of the Sept.
 11 attacks to honor Sgt.
 Maj.
-Thomas "Patrick" Payne, who negotiated a barrage of enemy gunfire and repeatedly entered a burning building in a harrowing effort that saved nearly 70 hostages.
+Thomas "Patrick" Payne, who negotiated a barrage of enemy gunfire and repeatedly entered a burning building in a harrowing effort that saved more than 70 hostages.
+The president said that Payne, who was in high school on 9/11, and his classmates learned about the attacks on the United States from a teacher who solemnly relayed what had happened.

+"In that moment, Pat was called to action," Trump said.
+"He knew that his country needed him."

 Kurdish forces working with U.S. troops attempted to blast a hole in the compound's outer wall, but the blast failed.
 The explosion alerted the ISIS militants, who opened fire on the Kurdish forces.